samvera/browse-everything/CONTRIBUTING.md

   * Do new or changed methods, modules, and classes have documentation?
   * Does the commit contain more than it should?
 Are two separate concerns being addressed in one commit?
   * Does the description of the new/changed specs match your understanding of what the spec is doing?
-  * Did the Travis tests complete successfully?
+  * Did the CircleCI tests complete successfully?

 If you are uncertain, bring other contributors into the conversation by assigning them as a reviewer.